 Inclusions:

-See the sun appear from behind the mountains while a fresh local breakfast is prepared around the fire.
-Then, break up camp and move on to the next destination, like a true bedouin.
+See the sun appear from behind the mountains while a fresh local breakfast is prepared in the farm .
+Then, move on to the next destination.

 But not before exploring the canyon, Wadi Disah itself.
 Hop in a local 4x4 for an off road adventure through the lush vegetation and through the stream winding its way between the towering walls.
 There are several archaeological sites such as facades of Nabataean tombs, and the remains of walls containing Nabataean and Arabic writings in Kufic script.
 For those fancying a stroll, step out and walk for a bit, enjoy the birds singing and once it's enough, the jeep is soon with you.